 Phi Beta Kappa, established in 1776 at the College of William and Mary, is the nation’s oldest and most prestigious honor society.
 The chapter at The University of Texas was organized in 1904, as the first (Alpha) chapter in the state of Texas.
-Twice a year, the chapter elects undergraduates majoring in the liberal arts and sciences, who are inducted into the Society at ceremonies each December and May.
+Twice a year, the chapter elects undergraduates majoring in the liberal arts and sciences, who are inducted into the Society at a ceremony each May.

 In addition, there is a student chapter of Phi Beta Kappa at The University of Texas, consisting of both undergraduates (elected by Alpha of Texas) and graduate and professional students (elected at their undergraduate institutions).

 The Alpha of Texas chapter and the UT student chapter collaborate with the PBK Alumni Association of Greater Austin to provide scholarships and to promote the cause of liberal education.

 Invitations for those eligible in the fall typically receive notification via email in mid-to-late October.

 Invitations for those eligible in the spring typically receive notification via email in mid-to-late February.